laminas/laminas-mvc/doc/book/zend.mvc.plugins.md

 }
 ```

-The above would return a standard `Zend\View\Model\ViewModel` instance if the criteria is not met,
+The above would return a standard `Laminas\View\Model\ViewModel` instance if the criteria is not met,
 and the specified view model types if the specific criteria is met.
 Rules are matched in order, with
 the first match "winning."